Kotrotsos/recorder/recorderclient/HOW.AI.md

    - Matching the options available in the Record tab
    - Custom prompt support is fully implemented, including loading user prompts
    - The submit button is disabled if "Use Custom Prompt" is selected but no prompt is chosen

+## Write Tab Processing Options

+The Write tab offers a streamlined set of processing options for text input:

+1. **Process Text** - The primary option that allows for:
+   - **Keep Text As-Is** - Makes minor improvements to the text while preserving the original content
+   - **Condense Text** - Removes unnecessary content and focuses on the core message
+   - **Expand Text** - Adds context and details to enhance the original text

+2. **Use Custom Prompt** - For authenticated users, allows applying custom prompts to the text

+Note that "Summarize Text" and "Analyze Text" options were removed to simplify the UI and maintain consistency with the Record and Upload tabs.